 - What kinds of challenges does he or she face?

 - What language would he or she use to describe the challenges?

 Do you have a sales funnel?

 Absolutely essential to your success is having a converting sales funnel in place.
-If you are using social media without a sales funnel you will have a hard time tracking your results from social media.
-Not to mention a very hard time in converting your social media followers into paying clients.
+If you are using social media without a sales funnel, you will have a hard time tracking your results from social media.
+Not to mention, a very hard time converting your social media followers into paying clients.